We are proud of the wide range of backgrounds and experiences our students have before they join the IPN.

-Andrew received a B.S. in Biology from the College of William and Mary in Williamsburg, VA in 2008.
+Andrew received a B.S. in Biology from the College of William and Mary in Williamsburg, VA.
 During all four years as an undergraduate, he worked in Dr. John Griffin’s Neurophysiology lab to elucidate the roles of different thermosensitive neuron populations of the mammalian hypothalamus in maintaining a core body temperature set point.
-Andrew presented an abstract he co-authored at the 2008 Experimental Biology Conference and later published his work in the Journal of Brain Research.
-His publication, the effects of Cirazoline, an alpha-1 adrenoreceptor agonist, on the firing rates of thermally classified anterior hypothalamic neurons in rat brain slices, illuminates how endogenous molecules generated during an infectious process act to create a rise in body temperature.
-Andrew received his master’s degree in biochemistry from Georgetown University in 2016.
+He co-authored a publication which illuminated how endogenous molecules generated during an infectious process act to create and maintain a hyperthermic shift in body temperature.
+Andrew recently received his master’s degree in biochemistry from Georgetown University.
 Working as part of the Rebeck lab, Andrew investigated how activation of an anti-inflammatory transcription system may be altered in astrocytes of those at increased risk of developing Alzheimer’s disease.
-He currently manages a study at Georgetown which examines the adverse effects of chemotherapeutic agents on the cognitive function of mice.
-When not in the laboratory, Andrew plays goalkeeper on two soccer teams and volunteers his time at a free medical clinic for underserved residents.
-He is also engaged in a graduate student-led afterschool science program at a local elementary school.
-Andrew remains very interested in investigating the biochemistry of the CNS proteinopathies and exploring preventative measures against this set of diseases.
+While at Georgetown, he also managed a study which examined the adverse effects of chemotherapeutic agents on the cognitive function and brain structure of mice with altered genetic risk profiles for Alzheimer’s disease.
+When not in the laboratory, Andrew plays goalkeeper on two soccer teams, trains for marathons, serves as a judge for K-12 science fairs, and volunteers his time at a free medical clinic for low-income residents.

 Hannah graduated Magna Cum Laude from Sewanee in 2015, with a B.S. in Biology and Spanish, receiving honors in both majors and an M.S. in Physiology and Biophysics from Georgetown University in 2016.
 During her undergraduate career, she conducted research with Dr. Elise Kikis, studying polyglutamine expansion in the neurodegenerative disease Machado-Joseph Disease (MJD).
 Their research revealed a polyglutamine model that aggregated in a length but not age-dependent manner when expressed in C. elegans’ body wall muscle cells.
 These data resulted in a co-authored paper titled “Novel Polyglutamine Model Uncouples Proteotoxicity from Aging”, which was published in PloS One in 2014.
 Hannah and her colleagues presented their findings through poster presentations at Northwestern University and Sewanee.
 As a Master’s student, Hannah began working in the laboratory of Dr. Ludise Malkova at Georgetown.
 Her thesis project focused on contributions of substantia nigra to sensorimotor gating in awake macaques.
 She presented her project at the 2016 biomedical master’s student research day.
 For the past year, Hannah has continued working in the Malkova Lab as a contributor to many projects, including one investigating contributions of the parahippocampus to nonnavigational spatial memory as well as work on pharmacological manipulation of Periaqueductal Grey (PAG).
 Hannah recently submitted a paper in Frontiers in Neuroscience with Drs.
 Malkova and Forcelli, titled “Defensive vocalizations and motor asymmetry triggered by disinhibition of the periaqueductal grey in non-human primates (2017).”In her spare time, Hannah enjoys yoga, knitting, and hiking with her dog, Chief.